-This scheme is also currently implemented in:
+This scheme is also implemented in:

 RUN NEWPARMS so that TVHELIX is declared as verb within AIPS; and if you

 run a midnight job, for 31DEC11 you should have a DOPRINT option for

 scheme, which is probably useful).

-- casa: from version 3.1.0, in viewer as a colo(u)r scheme
+- casa: from version 3.1.0, as a colo(u)r scheme

 - DS9: it is possible to read in specific colour maps